tdulcet/Thunderbird-Send/README.md

 This add-on is not affiliated with Mozilla, Firefox or any Send service instance.

 ## Contributing

+### Translations

+Translate the add-on using the online [WebExtension Translator](https://lusito.github.io/web-ext-translator/?gh=https://github.com/tdulcet/Thunderbird-Send/tree/main) and then open a pull request or issue with the resulting translations.
+Please see [this guide](https://github.com/TinyWebEx/common/blob/master/CONTRIBUTING.md#translations) or the [official documentation](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Internationalization) for more information.

+### Code

 Pull requests welcome!
 Ideas for contributions: